BruceWind/GcoreCDNIPSelector/README.md

 Have you tried AWS CDN Cloudfront?

-I have written another IP-selector for Gcore: https://github.com/BruceWind/CloudFrontIPSelector, you can try it.
+I have written another IP-selector for Cloudfront: https://github.com/BruceWind/CloudFrontIPSelector, you can try it.